-Though their big screens are dark, the smell of popcorn, hot and freshly popped, still wafts out of some movie theaters.
-Closed because of COVID-19, theaters large and small are trying to stay afloat on the sale of popcorn and other snacks.
-“We had our doors closed and no income coming in,” Dave Loomos, co-owner of the 92-year-old Pickwick Theater in Park Ridge, Illinois, told a local radio station earlier this month.
+Though their big screens were dark—closed in 2020 because of COVID-19—the smell of popcorn, hot and freshly popped, still wafted out of some movie theaters; large and small, many were trying to stay afloat on the sale of popcorn and other snacks.
+“We had our doors closed and no income coming in,” Dave Loomos, co-owner of the 92-year-old Pickwick Theater in Park Ridge, Illinois, told a local radio station earlier that May.
 “We decided to do curbside popcorn pick-up to see how it would go, and we've been doing that for the past couple of weeks and it seems like it's well-received...”

-With movie nights happening at home now, this April, popcorn flew off grocery store shelves, resulting in sales that were more than 30 percent higher than the previous year’s, according to data from Nielsen.
+With movie nights happening at home in April 2020, popcorn flew off grocery store shelves, resulting in sales that were more than 30% higher than the previous year’s, according to data from Nielsen.
 But this isn’t the first time Americans fell in love with popcorn—and it won’t be the last.

 The First Popped Corn